Navelfuzz/reactPortfolio/README.md

 Number and name of feature: #2 About Me Page
 Estimate of time needed to complete: 30 mins
 Start time: 0640
+Finish time: 0705
+Actual time needed to complete: 25

+Number and name of feature: #3 Projects section Estimate of time needed to complete: 30 mins
+Start time: 0710
-Finish time: 0640
+Finish time: xxxx
-Actual time needed to complete: 20
+Actual time needed to complete: xx